 Your vision board is 100% unrelated to any part of your current life

 What does your vision board look like?
-Is it TOTALLY different than your current life?
+Is it TOTALLY different from your current life?
 If so, you’ve likely outgrown your life.
 What can you do to start making your vision board a reality?
 Recognise that you’ve outgrown your life and start working toward creating a life you love rather than envying others.